 The Buffer type parameter specifies the type of RAM to be used to capture the on-chip signal data.
-The only available setting is FPGA Memory.
+The default value is FPGA Memory; the hapsram setting configures the IICE to use extended daughter board SRAM memory.
+For more information, see Chapter 4, HAPS Deep Trace Debug.